dangminhduc/aws-solution-architecture-professional-note/README.md

   - Only works with EC2, Lambda and EBS
   - Default infrastructure metric: recommendation with metric from **14** days period
   - Enhanced infrastructure metric: recommendation with metric from **90** days period
+- You can config AWS Budgets with an alert threshold, a budget action to apply
+  - Notification via ChatBot, SNS or Email
+  - apply a SCP for OUs or AWS accounts(only management account)
+  - action targeting specific EC2 or RDS

 ## Global Infrastructure
 - Global Accelerator can only be placed in front of Load Balancers, not CloudFront Distribuitions.